 Pros of Bringing a Laptop

 - Blogging: If you have a travel blog, whether for fun, family, or business, it’s much easier to keep up with if you have your own laptop vs. trying to do it on your phone or a tablet.

 - Working: You may be able to score some work while gone if you have some digital nomad skills.

 - Photo editing/backup: If you like taking a lot of pictures, it’s nice to have a laptop so you can regularly download them from your camera.
-You can then easily back them up to hard drives, CDs or DVDs, or upload them to photo sites like Flickr.
+You can then easily back them up to hard drives or upload them to your favorite cloud service.

 - Entertainment: They’re great for entertainment.
 Some people like to be able to keep up with their favorite TV shows, movies, and sporting events, and having your own laptop allows you to do that, though you can do the same with a phone and/or tablet, so bringing one solely for entertainment might not make sense.